Multiracialism: Brazil

 Interviews conducted by the National Public Radio (NPR) in 2019 consulted Brazilians on their experiences with multiracialism in their nation and how this impacts self-identification.
-The focus of the report was on the affirmative action mandate established as federal law in Brazil during 2014.
+The report focused on the affirmative action mandate established as federal law in Brazil in 2014.
 This policy enacted a quota wherein 20% of students accepted to federal universities and 20% of all employees working civil service jobs must be black.
 By establishing benefits in the form of increased quality of education and financial security, NPR substantiated that the government of Brazil had provided the population with an incentive to (re)claim African heritage.
-And with such an extensive history of multiracial descendancy, it is difficult to visually determine whether an applicant is actually of African descent.
-Each individual who indicates black on these applications must be verified by the anti-fraud commission and determined to be black based upon facial features—a process which is informed by Brazilian society's tendency to prioritize appearance over heritage in terms of identity formulation.
+And with such an extensive history of multiracial descent, it is difficult to determine whether an applicant is actually of African descent visually.
+Each individual who indicates black on these applications must be verified by the anti-fraud commission and determined to be black based upon facial features—a process informed by Brazilian society's tendency to prioritize appearance over heritage in terms of identity formulation.